thomaswilburn/itc210-resources/readme.rst

 Assignments
 -----------

-For the most part, your team should work in two-week sprints, as with an Agile workflow.
+For the most part, your team should work in one-week sprints, as with an Agile workflow.
 As developers, your work will parallel the designers, and although you do not share assignments you should consider their work an extension of yours.
 Developers who hang their designers out to dry will suffer penalties.
 Developer-specific assignments are as follows, although I reserve the right to alter or rearrange them at any time.
-Individual assignments will be posted with more detail throughout the quarter.
+Individual assignments will be posted with more detail throughout the quarter, although a rough list follows.
+All assignments are due by midnight on Friday.

 For each individual task within an assignment, create a bug in the issues section of your theme repo, and make sure to close it with references to the relevant commits.
 Tracking tasks this way will let you better estimate your time, and it will provide me with important information as to who is doing work.
 If you don't have commits, as far as I'm concerned, you didn't do any work.